kschertz/kschertz.github.io/_pages/publications.md

 **Schertz, K.E.**,* Meidenbauer, K.L.,* & Berman, M.G.
 (2021).
 Understanding the affective benefits of interacting with nature.
 In E. Brymer, M. Rogerson, & J. Barton, Nature and Health: Physical activity in nature.
 Rutledge.

+## Popular Press Articles

+Trinh, E.N. & **Schertz, K.E.** (August 20, 2025).
+Should you share personal stuff at work?
+Invited submission for “Character and Context” blog for the Society for Personality and Social Psychology.

+**Schertz, K.E.** (September 25, 2023).
+Thinking too much about yourself?
+Nature could help with that.
+Invited submission for “Character and Context” blog for the Society for Personality and Social Psychology.

 <!--
 Commented out for now